loilo/x-filesystem/README.md

 ```

 ### Read Plain Files
-Weirdly enough, `Filesystem` has no built-in way to read plain files, so here we go:
+`Filesystem` has no built-in way to read plain files, so here we go:

 #### Signature
 ```php